JJ/hoborg/text/text.md

 hobo.
 A hobo mechanical organism?
 Count, I like that.
 Cut it down to hoborg and you've got it!
 Pass the bottle, man, don't hog it all for yourself!

+Arms?
+Gee, I forgot that.
+Of course it did have arms!
+Just two of them, yes.
+I always wondered why.
+Come to build a thing with arms, you could make it with three or four or what!
+But no, it had to be two and they looked like those in mannequins, with a joint in the elbow and another at the shoulder and a grip at the end.
+No hands, just a grip.
+I didn't try to wrestle with him, no way.
+It was four hundred pounds of iron and copper.
+The grips were made with copper, and they could be so delicate as to grasp a pidgeon's egg without breaking it.
+Great machine, I tell you.

+Yes, let's make it dance for a while, let me just get my driving box.

 The second greatest show on earth arrives in New Orleans
 ----------------------------------------------------------------------------